Back to Blog

 3. Natural Language Understanding Across Phrasings

-"How much does it cost?" and "What are your rates?" and "Is it expensive?" and "Price?" and "pricing pls" all mean the same thing.
-A rule-based system may match some of these but not others.
-An AI agent treats all of them as equivalent intent and gives the same quality of response.
+"How much does it cost?"
+"What are your rates?"
+"Is it expensive?"
+"Price?" "pricing pls" — five ways of asking the same thing.
+A pattern-matcher might catch two of them.
+An AI agent treats all five as one intent and answers the same way every time.

 4. Nuanced Handling of Complex Scenarios